yegor256/blog/_posts/2014/aug/2014-08-22-art-of-software-testing.md

 ---
 layout: post
-title: "The Art of Software Testing, Glenford J. Myers, et al"
+title: "The Art of Software Testing by Glenford Myers"
-date: 2014-04-29
+date: 2014-08-22
 tags: book testing
 description:
   The Art of Software Testing by Glenford Myers is a classic